 Style & Character

-I absolutely loved the style and character of this unique Stockholm waterfront hotel .
-Located in a historic hallmark dating back to 1699, it has been exquisitely restored and renovated to suit 21st-century decorative tastes.
+I absolutely loved the style and character of this unique Stockholm waterfront hotel.
+Located in a historic landmark dating back to 1699, it has been exquisitely restored and renovated to suit 21st-century decorative tastes.
 While our bathroom featured dark tile and lighting, the rest of the hotel was light and airy, complete with hardwood floors.
 The beautiful restaurant opened right onto the patio.
 Thanks to the fantastic weather we had during our visit, the doors were left open, letting in the fresh air.
-This hotel makes you feel totally at home.
+Hotel Skeppsholmen makes you feel totally at home.
+That’s the biggest reason I consider it the best family hotel in Stockholm.

 Service & Facilities